Joseph Wilson, Former Diplomat Who Challenged Basis Of The Iraq War, Dies At 69

 Joseph Wilson, the former U.S. diplomat who publicly challenged the reasoning behind President George W. Bush's invasion of Iraq, died Friday.
 He was 69.

-Wilson died of organ failure, his ex-wife Valerie Plame confirmed to several news outlets.
+Wilson died of organ failure, his ex-wife, Valerie Plame, confirmed to several news outlets.
 Plame's identity as a CIA operative was revealed a week after Wilson contested the Bush administration in a 2003 New York Times op-ed.
 Plame and Wilson divorced in 2017.

 The dispute between Wilson and the Bush administration began after President Bush declared in his State of the Union speech in January 2003 that Iraq was attempting to restart its nuclear program.